atedsimple/vsts-agent/README.md

 # CleanUp Offline Agents

 When the Docker service starts a new container based agent, it will get the name of it's virtual MAC address which will come from the Hyper-V MAC pool.
 When the container is stopped, the old agent will remain in Azure DevOps in an Offline state.
 This [Rest API Script](scripts/ClearUpAgents.ps1) can be used to delete any Offline Agents.
+When useing the ARM template to deploy into Azure, there is an Automation Account called "ClearUpAgents" that can be run to do this.
+It is also run automatically once a day.

 To get the Pool ID, navigate to the required Agent Pool in Azure DevOps and look in the browser address bar